gccloudone/aurora/content/en/technical-advisory-group/templates/template-architectural-enhancement-proposal.en.md

 ### 📌 Implications and Considerations

-- **Security**: Will this introduce new risks or enhance security posture?
+- **Security:** Will this introduce new risks or enhance security posture?
-- **Compliance**: Does it align with **GoC policies** and regulatory requirements?
+- **Compliance:** Does this align with **GoC cybersecurity and regulatory requirements**?
-- **Operational Impact**: Will this require new skills, training, or additional maintenance effort?
+- **Operational Impact:** Will this require new skills, training, or additional maintenance effort?
-- **Cost and Resource Estimates**: If applicable, provide an estimate of the financial or personnel impact.
+- **Cost and Resource Estimates:** If applicable, provide an estimate of the financial or personnel impact.

 ### 📌 Impact on Stakeholders